Zihang97/Word_language_model/word_language_model/README.md

 </p>

 For each epoch, it took me more than 2000s.
 If I want to train 40 epochs, it will take nearly 24h.
+In the training process we can see that training loss decreased quickly, validation loss decreased slowly, but they both decreased, demonstrating that the model is training normally.
+The final test loss is 4.95, which is smalled than traing loss and validation loss.

 ## Training RNN on SCC
 I used ssh MobaXterm connecting to SCC.